ToMCCA-3: A realistic 3-body coalescence model: Congleton Formalism for Hypertriton

 \section{Congleton Formalism for Hypertriton}

-For the Congleton formalism, we use the Jacobi coordinate transformation given, and the total position space wave function is given as where $\Psi_{\hyp}$ and $\Psi_i$ for $i = 1,2,3$ are the wave functions for $\hyp$ and nucleons. $\Psi_{\hyp}$ is assumed to be factorized into the plane wave for COM motion and an internal wave function that depends only on two relative coordinates.
+For the Congleton formalism, we use the Jacobi coordinate transformation given in Ref.~\cite{Congleton_1992}, and the total position space wave function is given as where $\Psi_{\hyp}$ and $\Psi_i$ for $i = 1,2,3$ are the wave functions for $\hyp$ and nucleons. $\Psi_{\hyp}$ is assumed to be factorized into the plane wave for center-of-mass motion and an internal wave function that depends only on two relative coordinates.

-Where relative Jacobi coordinates are defined in terms of the mass of two identical masses $m_1=m_2=M$ for proton and neutron and a third particle, $\Lambda$ with a different mass $m_3$.
-We define the mass ratio as $\kappa=\frac{m_3}{M}$
+where the relative Jacobi coordinates are defined in terms of the mass of two identical particles $m_1=m_2=M$ for proton and neutron and a third particle, $\Lambda$ with a different mass $m_3$.
+We define the mass ratio as $\kappa=\frac{m_3}{M}$ and writing single particle position and momentum cordinates $\bm x_i$, $\bm p_i$ for $i =1,2,3$